Guyana Utility Scale Solar Photovoltaic Program

 1 .
 Construct 33MWp of Solar PV Farms with an associated 34MWh of Battery Energy Storage Systems (BESS) as follows:

-• 15MWp of Solar PV with 22MWh of BESS in Linden across three (3) sites: Block 37 (Millie’s Hideout), Retrieve, and Dacoura.
+• Linden – 15MWp of Solar PV with 22MWh of BESS across three (3) sites: Block 37 (Millie’s Hideout), Retrieve, and Dacoura.

-• 8MWp of Solar PV with 12MWh of BESS on the Essequibo Coast across two (2) sites: Onderneeming, and Charity (South Cozier Canal)
+• Essequibo – 8MWp of Solar PV with 12MWh of BESS on the Essequibo Coast across two (2) sites: Onderneeming, and Charity (South Cozier Canal)

-• 10MWp of Solar PV in East and West Coast Berbice across three (3) sites: Trafalgar (WCB), Prospect (ECB), and Hampshire (ECB).
+• Berbice – 10MWp of Solar PV in East and West Coast Berbice across three (3) sites: Trafalgar (WCB), Prospect (ECB), and Hampshire (ECB).

 Each facility will be connected to the 13.8 kV primary distribution network in its respective area.
-This component not only aims to diversify the energy matrix by incorporating renewable energy sources but also to displace the use of fossil fuels for electricity generation, thus contributing to climate change mitigation by reducing CO2 emissions.
-Additionally, it represents the first utility-scale solar PV and BESS investment project in Guyana, marking a significant milestone in the country’s renewable energy transition.
+Not only will this component diversify the energy matrix by incorporating renewable energy sources, but it will also displace the use of fossil fuels for electricity generation, thus contributing to climate change mitigation by reducing CO2 emissions.
+This development represents Guyan’s first utility-scale solar PV and BESS investment and mark a significant milestone in the country’s renewable energy transition.

-Component 2 of the program focuses on “Operation Efficiency, System, and Capacity Building.”
-This component aims to enhance the efficiency and management of the isolated systems in Essequibo and Linden, while also fostering inclusivity and capacity building within the renewable energy sector, particularly among women and underrepresented groups.
+Under Component 2, “Operation Efficiency, System, and Capacity Building,” focus is on enhancing efficiency and management of the isolated systems in Essequibo and Linden, while fostering inclusivity and capacity building within the renewable energy sector, particularly among women and underrepresented groups.
 Specifically, Component 2 includes:

 1. Upgrades and digital modernization of the isolated Essequibo and Linden electrical systems through energy management applications.
 This involves the installation of automated monitoring and control systems, remote control systems for substations, and the development of a Disaster Risk Management Plan for flood-prone sites.